-The overhead console is located on the headliner above the review mirror.
+The overhead console is located on the headliner above the rearview mirror.
 The overhead console contains the following features:

-- Courtesy/Reading Lights

-- Power Sunroof Switch If Equipped

-- Power Sliding Rear Window Switch If Equipped
+- Courtesy/Reading Lights - Power Sliding Rear Window Switch If Equipped

-- Universal Garage Door Opener If Equipped

-Overhead Console

-Courtesy/Reading Lights
+Overhead Console Courtesy/Reading Lights

-Both lights in the overhead console and rear passenger compartment will illuminate as courtesy lights when a door is opened, when the dimmer control is rotated to the courtesy light position (full right position), or when the UNLOCK button is pressed on the Remote Keyless Entry (RKE) transmitter, if equipped.
+Both lights in the overhead console and rear passenger compartment will illuminate as courtesy lights when a door is opened, when the dimmer control is rotated to the courtesy light position (full right position), or when the UNLOCK button is pressed on the Remote Keyless Entry

+(RKE) transmitter, if equipped.
 These lights are also operated individually as reading lights by pressing on the corresponding lens.